 Boss Wrssing aka Atte

-An important Frisian big man who lived in the River Stichtse Vecht region before it became part of the Frankish Empire in the beginning of the eighth century, was the Frisian nobleman Wursing.
+An important Frisian big man who lived in the River Stichtse Vecht region before it became part of the Frankish Empire in the beginning of the eighth century, was the Frisian nobleman Wrssing or, easier, Wursing, meaning ‘son of Wurso’.
 His wife was named Adalgard, and his two sons named Thiadgrim and Nothgrim.
 This besides nine daughters whose names we do not know.
 Six of these nine daughters died young.
-Wursing lived around 700 and was a contemporary ánd acquaintance of King Redbad.
-At some point Wursing, when he was not married for long yet, came into conflict with King Radbod and had to flee with his wife and sought protection at the Frankish court.
+Wrrsing lived around 700 and was a contemporary ánd acquaintance of king Redbad.
+At some point Wrrsing, when he was not married for long yet, came into conflict with king Radbod and had to flee with his wife and sought protection at the Frankish court.
 During this period he was converted to Christianity, and most of his children were born (and died).
-It was only after the death of King Radbod in 719 that Wursing dare to return to ‘his’ pagus Niftarlake of which the Franks had taken possession in the meantime.
+It was only after the death of king Radbod in 719 that Wrrsing dare to return to ‘his’ pagus Niftarlake of which the Franks had taken possession in the meantime.

 Weisenheimer Wursing was also the grandfather of Saint Ludger.
 Ludger’s father was Wursing’s son named Thiadgrim.
 Ludger’s mother was named Liafburg.
 She was a daughter of a certain Nothrad and Adelburg.
 Saint Ludger was born in the settlement of Suecsnon, current Oud-Zuilen, more upstream the River Stichtse Vecht.
 Therefore, also in the pagus Niftarlake.
 Saint Ludger was not the first within the family to become an influential cleric.
 Wursing’s brother Hildigrim made it to bishop of Helmstadt in Germany, and to bishop of Châlons in France.
 Nut for nuttin’ but, the area of the River Stichtse Vecht was an important center of influential families within Frisia, already in the seventh century.

-And now why Wursing is relevant for this post.
-The ninth-century Vita sancti Liudgerii tells that Wursing’s nickname was Ado or Atte.
+And now why Wrrsing is relevant for this post.
+The ninth-century Vita sancti Liudgerii tells that Wrrsing’s nickname was Ado or Atte.
 Indeed, he gave the settlement its name: Attingahem, which translates as ‘Atte’s home’.

 A stream dug in the bog